Related: How long do SEO changes take to show up in Google? (Days to months + Search Console)

 1) Crawl Optimization

-- Turn ON: Remove shortlinks, REST API links, RSD/WLW, oEmbed links, generator tag, pingback header, powered‑by header.
+- Turn ON the removals for shortlinks, REST API links, RSD/WLW, oEmbed links, generator tag, pingback header, and powered-by header.

 2) Internal Site Search Cleanup

-- Yoast ➜ Settings ➜ Internal site search cleanup.
+- Go to Yoast SEO → Settings → Internal site search cleanup.

-- Enable Filter search terms and set Max length = 50.
+- Enable Filter search terms and set the max length to 50.

-- Turn ON: redirect pretty URLs ➜ raw ?s= format.
+- Turn ON the redirect from pretty search URLs to raw

-- Turn ON: prevent crawling of internal search URLs.
+?s=format. - Turn ON the option that prevents crawling of internal search URLs.

 # Block internal search result pages